Here a translation in english:

 and Malaysia

-Most surprisingly, though, is China ’s claim.
-Beijing claims that the entire South China Sea belongs to China , and invokes their proprietary right,
+Most surprisingly, though, is China Beijing claims that the entire South China Sea belongs to China , and invokes their proprietary right,

 rightfully claim that the entire Baltic Sea